 Tax Exempt.
 Certain corporations organized under Chapter 55A are exempt from franchise tax and income tax under G.S.
 105-125 and 105-130.11, respectively.
-However, these corporations are not exempt on "unrelated business income" earned in excess of \$1000 annually.
-The term "unrelated business income" is the same as defined under the Internal Revenue Code.
+However, these corporations are not exempt on "unrelated business income" earned in excess of \$1,000 annually.
+The term "unrelated business income" is the same as defined under the Internal Revenue Code except as noted in G.S.
+105-130.11(b).
 Income tax returns for nonprofit entities that are tax exempt are due on or before the 15th day of the fifth month following the close of the tax year.
 If the corporation is a tax exempt entity, fill in the appropriate circle.